asreedy82/employee-tracker/README.md

 In order to use this application, node.js, Inquirer, and MySQL2 need to be installed in the Terminal at the root of the project folder.
 A MySQL tool such as MySQL Workbench is also necessary to be able to interact with the database.
 To install Inquirer, first run `npm init -y` then run `npm i inquirer@8.2.4`.
 To install MySQL, run `npm i mysql2`.
 After that, it is a good idea (and often necessary) to run `npm install` from terminal before beginning any future sessions.
 You will also need to create the database schema and tables and insert seed data into those tables.
 Run the SQL statements from `schema.sql` to create the database and tables.
 Then run the SQL statements in `seeds.sql` to seed some starter data.
 To initiate the app, run `node index.js` then follow the prompts.

-  - Link to video demo of app [Screencast Link](https://watch.screencastify.com/v/q2nmm6b9U4YJY8KiZ6Dc)
+  - Link to video demo of app [Screencast Link](https://watch.screencastify.com/v/X9sIrTGN0LVc5CfeHVv1)

 ## Usage

-The application is designed to generate a web page for a Manager to display their team's basic info, giving them quick access to each member's emails address and GitHub profiles for the engineers.
+The application is a tool for a business owner to let them manage their departments, roles, and employees.
+It will help the owner keep track of the work force and help them keep track of roles, salaries, managers, new employees, etc.

 ![Screen shot of application in Terminal](assets/employee-tracker-terminal-ss.png)